 The Varyyyk Forest

-Tucked at the base of the Dulgar Mountains sits the Varyyyk Forest.
+Nestled along the northern border of Jardium sits the Varyyyk Forest.
 Dense with trees and brush, this forest hides a great number of things.
 Dryads, kin, ogres, and even tree-dwelling elves and sylvanborn make this place their home.
 Those who love nature and shirk city living find themselves in this forest.

 Long ago, elves and sylvanborn came and created Al’Vashtar.
 As the city was created, the dryads of the forest began to wake up and integrate themselves into the early development of the settlement.
 Though perhaps not as advanced as the sorts of cities you might find in Selucia, Gol’dara, or Robinsroost, Al’Vashtar is advanced in its own way.
 The sprawling trees of the forest have made great structures for the interconnected treehouses the elves have built.
 The wooden houses and buildings are not very tall but they wrap themselves along the trees, some buildings being supported by 3 or more trees at a time.

 Various types of kyn find their home along the ground.
 Many travel in packs and small groups or families.
 Dryads crop up all over the place though most are clustered near the Mother Tree, which gives life to the land.
 There are even small collections of ogres who sometimes make their home here but many prefer the tribes of Grikthar up in the Dulgar Mountains.
 Even so, the races who live here occasionally cross paths but are generally harmonious.

 Elves and sylvanborn of Al’Vashtar are not considered the most refined but they’ve found their little corner of the world to make them happy.
 They occasionally trade with the merchants of the Dulgar Mountains for supplies that are harder to come by.